 I am a second-year graduate student in the Political Science PhD program at Northwestern University.
 My core interest is in scholarship, teaching, and organizing that uncover and address social inequalities and their political causes and consequences.
-My academic research agenda explores the role of law and public policy in the formation and mediation of racial and gender inequalities; my main areas of interest are immigration policy, social policy, and criminal justice policy in the United States.
-You can find some information about my research projects and teaching experience on this website.
+My research agenda explores the role of law and public policy in the formation and mediation of racial and gender inequalities.
+The policy domains I focus on are social policy, immigration policy, and criminal justice policy in the United States.
+You can find information about my research and teaching experiences on this website.

 Outside of my professional pursuits, I am a film & tv junkie, voracious reader & proud goodreads librarian, and occasional amateur photographer.
-You can follow my pursuits on Twitter: @kumarhk, or contact me via email at kumar.ramanathan.93(at)gmail.com or kumar.ramanathan(at)u.northwestern.edu.
+You can follow my pursuits on Twitter: @kumarhk, or contact me via email at kumar.ramanathan.93(at)gmail.com.